kulshekhar/ts-jest/README.md

 If the `jest.mock()` calls is placed after actual code, (e.g. after functions or classes) and `skipBabel` is not set, the line numbers in stacktraces will be off.
 We suggest placing the `jest.mock()` calls after the imports, but before any actual code.

+### Current limitations for breakpoints
+Breakpoints currently work in WebStorm, but not Visual Studio Code. `debugger`; statements work in both, and will map the TypeScript code correctly to the transpiled Javascript.

 ## How to Contribute
 If you have any suggestions/pull requests to turn this into a useful package, just open an issue and I'll be happy to work with you to improve this.